emacsmirror/hotdesk/README.md

 [![MELPA](https://melpa.org/packages/hotdesk-badge.svg)](https://melpa.org/#/hotdesk)

-`hotdesk` is a non-intrusive (stay out the way) Emacs minor mode providing per-frame buffer lists.
+`hotdesk` is a non-intrusive (stay out the way) Emacs minor mode providing multiple buffer lists.
+This is preferable to navigating Emacs standard monolithic buffer list when you have a lot of buffers open simultaneously.

-It natually captures your usage to produce useful frame buffer associations without requiring configuration.
-This offers an efficient workflow in multi-frame environments, keeping your curated work spaces clean and distinct, and alleviates navigating a single monolithic buffer list.

 The motivation for `hotdesk` was to allow a global org clock across multiple frames, without losing the sensation of independent Emacs instances.

+There are two main useful scenarios:

+* **Standalone Emacs (single frame)** switch between buffer lists to instantly swap your current workspace.

+* **Client-Server Emacs (multi frame)** assign different buffer lists to different frames to maintain distinct workspaces.

+Buffer lists grow automatically based on your usage, so don't interfere with your workflow or require configuration.

+### How it works

-In summary `hotdesk` provides alternatives for two core Emacs functions:
+In essence `hotdesk` provides alternatives for two core Emacs functions:

   | Emacs function     | Emacs key binding | Hotdesk alernative function  |  Hotdesk key binding |
   | ---                | ---               | ---                          | ---                  |
   | `list-buffers`     | `C-x C-b`         | `hotdesk-show-listing`       | `C-c C-d C-b`        |
   | `switch-to-buffer` | `C-x b`           | `hotdesk-switch-buffer`      | `C-c C-d b`          |

-These provide frame-filtered versions of the Emacs functions.

 The frame/buffer tracking mechanism is simple:

-  * a frame can be assigned a single identifying label
+  * a frame can be assigned an identifying label
-  * a buffer can be assigned multiple labels to determine the frame(s) in which it participates
+  * a buffer can be assigned multiple labels to determine in which frame(s) it participates

 Multiple frames can use the same label.